 Jezebel is enraged at Batman saying that he cannot have known about all of that.
 Jezebel then screams that because of her that Bruce will never trust or love another woman again.
 Batman responds “Love?
 Congratulate Alfred on the acting lessons.”

 Nightwing then appears on the scene and helps Batman take down the rest of the Black Glove’s thugs.
-Batman comments how Dick has never let him down.
-Batman then chases after Hurt leaving Dick to take care of the rest of the Black Glove.
+Batman comments on how Dick has never let him down.
+Batman then chases after Hurt leaves Dick to take care of the rest of the Black Glove.

 We see Bruce’s entry in the black casebook stating that the truth is that he knew he was under attack and that all he could do was guess how it would play out and trust preparation to see him through it all.
 And to rely on his allies to keep up.

 We slide over to Robin and the Club of Heroes.
 After the Black Glove’s attack on John Mayhew’s island that the Club of Heroes began conducting an investigation.
 Evidently, all the actors and the director from John Mayhew’s movie Le Gant Noir, have all been killed or gone insane.
 The story is that the Devil himself put a curse on the movie.
 The Club of Heroes then goes to take out the Black Glove’s goons rampaging in the city while Robin goes to aid the Batman.

 We cut to the Joker driving an ambulance through a bunch of police cars.
 The Batmobile then blazes down the road and runs the Joker’s ambulance off the bridge.
 We cut inside of the Batmobile and see Damien driving the vehicle with Alfred in the passenger seat.
 Damien wonders out loud if his father will let him keep the car.